 Questions Covered in the report:

-- What are the payment methods in Thailand?
+What are the key online retail trends in Thailand?